ben-dh3/broken_blog_application/challenges/04_test_driving_route_with_database.md

 Let's break down an example:

-1. The client sends a HTTP request to the web server over the Internet: `GET /books`
+1. The client sends an HTTP request to the web server over the Internet: `GET /books`
 2. The web server (a Flask application, in our case) handles the request, and executes the route block, which calls the method `BookRepository#all`